 Planning to visit Joshua Tree National Park?
 As a frequent visitor I have loads of info to share.
-Here are 10 tips for visiting Joshua Tree National Park that will set you up for a smooth journey.
-I can all but guarantee that you’re going to enjoy it!
+Here are ten tips for visiting Joshua Tree National Park that will set you up for a smooth journey.

 As you plan your visit to Joshua Tree National Park, you might be surprised to learn just how much this popular park has to offer.
 As a Joshua Tree addict frequent visitor myself, I have really gotten to know the many nooks and crannies in the park.

 I know all the best sunrise spots.
-I have a list of my favorite hikes, all of which I keep returning to time and time again.
+I have a list of the best hikes in the park, all of which I keep returning to time and time again.
 And, I have a perfect one day itinerary for you to peruse, as well.

-But, nowhere else have I listed out my top insider tips to know before you visit Joshua Tree National Park.
+But, nowhere else have I listed out the top ten insider tips to know before you visit Joshua Tree National Park.
 And, it’s probably time.

-After more than a decade of visiting Joshua Tree, here are 10 tips that will make your visit delightful.
+After more than a decade of visiting Joshua Tree National Park, here are 10 tips that will make your visit unforgettable.

 I am all for keeping the wild WILD.
 When you’re in Joshua Tree, you will definitely feel that this is the case.
-Vast expanses of dry desert stretch out, anything but barren.
+A vast expanse of dry desert stretches out, anything but barren.

-The tall and wild Joshua Trees litter the landscape.
+The tall and wild joshua trees litter the landscape.
 Giant boulders have been scattered here and there onto the earth.
-Bighorn sheep, rattlesnakes, and jackrabbits can be spotted.
+Bighorn sheep, rattlesnakes, and jackrabbits hop and slither about.
+This desert is alive.

 - Running water